VowpalWabbit/vowpalwabbit.github.io/_guides/contextual_bandits.md

 ## Getting started with Vowpal Wabbit

-To install VW—and for more information on building VW from source or using a package manager—see [Getting started](getting_started.html) guide.
+To install Vowpal Wabbit—and for more information on building from source or using a package manager—see [Getting started](getting_started.html) guide.

->**Note:** The CB tutorial uses [Vowpal Wabbit Python package](https://github.com/VowpalWabbit/vowpal_wabbit/tree/master/python).
+>**Note:** The contextual bandits tutorial uses [Vowpal Wabbit Python package](https://github.com/VowpalWabbit/vowpal_wabbit/tree/master/python).
 Additional binary packages are available for select platforms.
 See [Getting started](getting_started.html) module on the homepage for more information.

 ## The contextual bandit problem